mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/04-objects-arrays-and-tuples/index.md

 const [year, make, model] = myCar
 //                    ^?
 ```

-Interesting, we're seeing some `|` symbol -- for now let's just consider that to
+`|` means "OR", so we can think of `string | number` means "either a string or a number".

-be the type equivalent of `OR`, meaning `string | number` means "either a string or a number".
+TypeScript has chosen **the most specific type that describes the entire contents of the array**.
 This is not quite what we wanted, in that

 - it allows us to break our convention where the year _always_ comes first